tommysullivan/paintcleveland.com/readme.md

 3) Yelp
   * [sign up](https://biz.yelp.com/signup) (with new domain as login)

 ## Increase Online Visibility

 ### Get Reviews on [Google](https://tinyurl.com/vyv57cv)

+1) Determine proper incentives for:
+  * Posting a review online (x%)
+  * Referring a new customer (y% > x)
+  * Contracting Mike as a referred new customer (z% < y && z% > x)

-1) Reach Out to Exisiting, previously satisfied customers
+2) Reach Out to Exisiting, previously satisfied customers
   * Offer incentives if needed
   * Follow up with best prospects after initial solicitation (maximum of 2 additional times)
   * Ideally in person or by phone

-2) Start routine of soliciting new customers for reviews after job is complete and customer is satisfied
+3) Start routine of soliciting new customers for reviews after job is complete and customer is satisfied

-3) Get and Provide physical reminders to review/refer
+4) Get and Provide physical reminders to review/refer
   * double-sided business cards with review/referral information and incentives
   * Custom invoices
     * Logo, contact info, web/social media info